-Full-time

-Three-quarter time

-One-half time

-Less than half time

-or more credit hours
+1. Full-time 12 or more credit hours

-to 11 credit hours
+2. Three-quarter time 9 to 11 credit hours

-to 8 credit hours
+3. One-half time 6 to 8 credit hours

-to 5 credits hours
+4. Less than half time 3 to 5 credits hours

 Students who carry fewer than (6) credit hours are ineligible for the Federal Direct Loans Programs.
-The only Title IV Financial Aid Program those students are eligible to receive is the Pell Grant which allows payment for less than half-time.
+The only Title IV Financial Aid Program those students are eligible to receive is the Pell Grant which allows payment for less than halftime.